-Born July 6, 1930 — San Diego, California, at 2651 Logan Avenue (in Logan Heights (now called Barrio Logan.)
+Born July 6, 1930 — San Diego, California, at 2651 Logan Avenue in Logan Heights (now called Barrio Logan.)
 My sun sign is Cancer; I have Capricorn rising.

-I graduated from Hoover High School, in San Diego, Class of 1949.
+I graduated from Hoover High School, in San Diego, Class of ‘49.
 The next day I joined the Navy for one hitch.
 I’m now considered a Korean War Veteran, but I was never in Korea.
 I served my time aboard the USS Norton Sound, as a storekeeper striker.
 After the Navy, I joined the SD Police Department for a few years before realizing that wasn’t where I was supposed to be — so I Moved on.

 First photo taken of the original Scottsville Squirrel Barkers in 1961, behind the Blue Guitar.

-When I turned 80 in 2010, I said to myself, “I’ve only ever been a mediocre musician; with the time I have left, I want to do what I do best.”
-So, I’ve started doing “Tile Art Impressions.
+When I turned 80 in 2010, I told my friends, “I’ve only ever been a mediocre musician; with the time I have left, I want to do what I do best.”
+That is when I started making Tile Art Impressions.
 I make Impressions using ceramic tiles of things I’ve seen and liked in my travels, inspirations taken from the works of other artists I admire, and whatever strikes my fancy.
 I create portraits, panels, and logos from cutting and shaping ceramic tiles.

 My concept is a little different from other Tile artists— I don’t do mosaics; I don’t do sculptural pieces.
 I cut ceramic tiles into individual pieces with my tile saw.
 Then I assemble them like puzzle pieces into images of portrait size.
 Sometimes I frame them for display.
 There are as many as 100-200 separate tiles in one motif.